-FI-C19 - Implementation Reporting: At the time of target submission, the FI shall submit a brief summary of how it intends to meet its scope 3 portfolio targets in conformity with the template provided in the target submission form.
+FI-C19 - Implementation Reporting: At the time of target submission, the financial institution shall submit a brief summary of how it intends to meet its scope 3 portfolio targets in conformity with the template provided in the target submission form.

 This disclosure is intended to create transparency.
 The content of the summary will not be used as a basis for validation of targets.
-At the time of target announcement, the summary of how the FI intends to achieve its targets shall be made public.65
+At the time of target announcement, the summary of how the financial institution intends to achieve its targets shall be made public.61